grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 2. When doing it, rely on your sense of duplication between Statement and (fake) implementation

-Let us apply Fake It to the same addition example as before (I promise, for triangulation, I will give you better one).
+let's apply Fake It to the same addition example as before (I promise, for triangulation, I will give you better one).
 The Statement looks the same as before: